 Being a business owner means you’ll need to wear a lot of hats.
-Do as many tasks you can, yourself, so you don’t have to spend a lot of money outsourcing it.
+Do as many tasks as you can, yourself, so you don’t have to spend a lot of money outsourcing it.
 You may need to pick up a few additional digital skills along the way as well.

 2. Barter Services

 If you need products that aren’t available for free or require paid services, consider bartering.
-Think of your skillset or products that you can exchange with for something you need.
+Think of your skillset or products that you can exchange for something you need.

-For example, if you have a graphic design experience, you may offer to design for someone in exchange for written content for your website or social media.
+For example, if you have graphic design experience, you may offer to design for someone in exchange for written content for your website or social media.
 You can register at Barter Quest or Simbi and get products and/or services in exchange for whatever you’ve got to offer.

 3. Tap Into Your Savings